Terms of Service

 Your license to use the app

-You get a personal, non-exclusive, non-transferable license to install and run Promote on devices you own or control, for your own chess improvement.
+You get a personal, non-exclusive, non-transferable license to use Promote in any modern browser, for your own chess improvement.
 The app itself is proprietary software; the open-source components bundled inside it keep their own licenses (see the credits page).

-You may not resell Promote, redistribute the proprietary parts, reverse-engineer the app to build a competing product, or strip out the bundled telemetry-consent UI and pretend the data isn't collected.
+You may not resell Promote, redistribute the proprietary parts, reverse-engineer the app to build a competing product, automate large-scale scraping of the API surface, or strip out the bundled telemetry-consent UI and pretend the data isn't collected.
 You may absolutely study the open-source components under their own license terms.

 Acceptable use